Ringwood to Belgrave Rail Trail

 An overview map of the trail.

 The Ringwood to Belgrave Rail Trail is a shared use path for cyclists and pedestrians that follows the Belgrave railway line from the Mullum Mullum Creek Trail in Ringwood to Belgrave railway station in Belgrave, in the outer eastern suburbs of Melbourne, Victoria, Australia.

 This trail connects with various other cycling and walking routes in the area, as well as being directly serviced by eight railway stations on the Belgrave railway line along its 19.2 km route.
-A new section of path at its western end in Ringwood is scheduled for completion in 2025 as part of the Level Crossing Removal Project at Bedford Road.
+By August 2024, a 445-metre shared-use path had opened in Ringwood as part of the Bedford Road level crossing removal project, linking Bedford Park with the Heathmont Rail Trail.

 Following the trail

 Despite the trail being marked in several publications and on cycle route websites, the trail has minimal directional signage.
 The route consists of the following three sections:

 Ringwood to Bayswater

 Starting in Ringwood and ending in Belgrave, the trail begins as a turn-off from the Mullum Mullum Creek Trail near the Ringwood Bypass underpass in Ringwood.
 The trail then traverses 250m of local streets leading to a short path through to the Maroondah Highway / Ringwood Bypass / Mount Dandenong Road intersection.
 The trail resumes at the southeast corner of this intersection, leading to Ringwood Lake and crossing the Lilydale railway line before traveling through Bedford Reserve on a sealed access road.

 The trail then follows Bedford Road east for 170m, which can be traversed either on-road or via the roadside footpaths and the pedestrian traffic lights outside Ringwood Secondary College.
 The trail takes a right and runs south down Lena Grove for 360m before the off-road shared path resumes at the cul-de-sac.
 The trail follows the Belgrave railway line on the eastern side until Heathmont Railway Station where the trail switches to the western side of the railway at Canterbury Road.
 The trail then goes downhill to H.E.
 Parker Reserve in Heathmont.
 Using the reserve access road heading south, a left turn at the footbridge over the Dandenong Creek takes trail users to the Dandenong Creek Trail.
 At this point, the Ringwood - Belgrave Rail Trail and the Dandenong Creek Trail share the same path for 835m east before the trails branch off each other.
 A right turn immediately after the tunnel under the railway then takes users south along the eastern side of the railway line towards Mountain Highway and Bayswater Railway Station.